Fix Fairness, Don't Ruin Accuracy: Performance Aware Fairness Repair using AutoML: Fair-AutoML

 \subsection{Search Space Pruning for Efficient Bias Elimination}

 We propose a solution to speed up the Bayesian optimization process in \fairautoml by implementing search space pruning.
 This technique takes advantage of data characteristics to automatically reduce the size of the search space in AutoML, thus improving its efficiency.
-Our approach consists of two phases, the offline phase and the online phase.
-In the offline phase, we train a set of inputs multiple times to gather a collection of hyperparameters and complementary components for each input, forming a pre-built search space.
+Our approach includes two phases: the offline phase and the online phase.
+The offline phase trains a set of inputs multiple times to gather a collection of hyperparameters and complementary components for each input, forming a pre-built search space.
 In the online phase, when a new input is encountered, it is matched against the inputs stored in our database to find a matching pre-built search space, which is then utilized to repair the buggy model.
 This approach effectively replaces the original search space of \fairautoml, making the Bayesian optimization process much faster.
-This approach of search space pruning has already been successfully applied before~\cite{cambronero2020ams, feurer2020auto}; however, this is the first application of data characteristics to prune the search space for fairness-aware AutoML.
+Search space pruning has already been successfully applied before~\cite{cambronero2020ams, feurer2020auto}; however, this is the first application of data characteristics to prune the search space for fairness-aware AutoML.